Complete Guide

 Never syncing

-Solution: Turn on free AnkiWeb sync so the desktop app, AnkiDroid, and AnkiMobile stay in step.
+Solution: Create a free AnkiWeb account and sync, so the desktop app, AnkiDroid, and AnkiMobile stay in step.

-Impact: Review anywhere without losing progress
+Impact: Review anywhere without losing progress.

 Advanced Techniques